Alessandro Strumia

 Alessandro Strumia (born 26 December 1969) is an Italian physicist at the University of Pisa.
 His research focuses on high energy physics, beyond the Standard Model, studying the flavour of elementary particle, charge conjugation parity (CP) symmetry violations, and the Higgs boson.
 In September 2018, Strumia gave a controversial presentation at CERN's first Workshop on High Energy Theory and Gender, where he claimed that male, not female scientists, were the victims of discrimination on the part of universities and has since then also published on political issues within research environments.
+The presentation led to his suspension from CERN and sanctions from the University of Pisa.

 Education

 Strumia obtained his PhD in 1995, at the University of Pisa, where his doctoral advisor was Riccardo Barbieri.
 His thesis was titled Supersymmetric unification.